QuickLogic-Corp/qorc-sdk/qorc_apps_au/qorc_advancedfpga/README.rst

    :code:`${workspaceFolder}` refers to the current directory

-   Remaining variables don't need to be changed
+   Remaining variables don't need to be changed.

 2. Open the current directory in VS Code using :code:`File > Open Folder` menu

-   To be able to run the 'flash' task, remember to install the extension: :code:`augustocdias.tasks-shell-input`
+   - To be able to run the 'flash' task or 'Debug (OpenOCD)' launch config, remember to install the extension: :code:`augustocdias.tasks-shell-input`

-   To be able to 'debug' the code with gdb, remember to install the extension: :code:`marus25.cortex-debug`
+   - To be able to 'debug' the code with gdb, remember to install the extension: :code:`marus25.cortex-debug`

-   On opening the folder, VS Code should prompt to install "recommended extensions" and this can install them automatically.
+   On opening the folder, VS Code should prompt to install these "recommended extensions", if not already installed, select :code:`Install All` to automatically install them.

 Clean/Build/Load/Flash (VS Code)